A special day to honor American heroes

 On Memorial Day it’s tradition to fly the American flag at half-mast from dawn until noon.
 Many volunteers place a small American flag on the graves of the fallen who are laid to rest in national cemeteries all across our country.
 Also, in many cities and towns across America, Memorial Day Parades honor both the fallen and those serving in our military today.

-While tomorrow there will be picnics, barbeques, and parties galore, please don’t forget that while you are having fun and enjoying the day, that what you are doing was only made possible by those who sacrificed their lives in the name of freedom.
+While today there will be picnics, barbecues, and parties galore, please don’t forget that while you are having fun and enjoying the day, that what you are doing was only made possible by those who sacrificed their lives in the name of freedom.

 A Soldier's Prayer...